1363V4/le.guide/_posts/2025-10-11-just_fucking_use_datastar.md

 ok sensei, congrats on your mastery of php and jquery.

-no, sincerely i mean it you fucking zen monk, you like code that reads and stuff that works. well, the future is now and you'll be fine. heck, you'll love it!
+no, sincerely i mean it, you fucking zen monk. you like code that reads and stuff that works. well, the future is now and you'll be fine. heck, you'll love it!

-you're gonna be writing so much awk and so little javascript you'll feel one step closer to heaven, you lucky, advanced fuck.
+you're gonna be writing so much awk and so little javascript you'll feel one step closer to heaven, you lucky fuck.

 ## don't fucking use datastar pro